nanoporetech/dorado-docs/docs/barcoding/custom_barcodes.md

 4. The edit distance of this alignment is assigned as a penalty to each barcode.

-Once barcodes are sorted by barcode penalty, the top candidate is checked against the following rules:
+Once barcodes are sorted by barcode penalty, the top candidate is checked against the following rulesets:

+1.
+    * The barcode penalty is less than or equal to `max_barcode_penalty`
-1. Is the barcode penalty below `max_barcode_penalty` and the distance between the top 2 barcode penalties greater than `min_barcode_penalty_dist`?.
+    * The distance between top 2 barcode penalties is greater than or equal to `min_barcode_penalty_dist`
+    * The flank score is greater than or equal to `min_flank_score`

+2.
-2. Is the barcode penalty above `max_barcode_penalty` but the distance between the top 2 barcodes penalties greater then `min_separation_only_dist`?
+    * The barcode penalty is greater than `max_barcode_penalty`
+    * The distance between top 2 barcodes penalties is greater than or equal to `min_separation_only_dist`

-3. Is the flank score below the `min_flank_score`?

-If a candidate meets (1) or (2) AND (3), and the location of the start/end of the barcode construct is within `barcode_end_proximity` bases of the ends of the read, then it is considered a hit.
+If a candidate meets all criteria in either (1) or (2), and the location of the start/end of the barcode construct is within `barcode_end_proximity` bases of the ends of the read, then it is considered a hit.

+For double-ended barcode kits, a read may then be declassified if -

+1. The best front or rear barcode is different to the best overall barcode, and has a penalty less than or equal `max_barcode_penalty`
+2. `barcode_both_ends` has been specified, and the best overall barcode does not have both a front and rear barcode penalty less than or equal to `max_barcode_penalty`

 | Scoring option | Description |
 | -- | -- |